-Intermediate Apprenticeships involve the development and assessment of skills, knowledge, and behaviours at Level 2 (relevant to the occupational sector or job role), and as defined by the Standard.
-Achievement of an Intermediate Apprenticeship may allow progression onto an Advanced Apprenticeship.
+Intermediate Apprenticeships all have a National Standard they involve the development and assessment of skills, knowledge, and behaviours at Level 2 (relevant to the occupational sector or job role), and as defined by the Standard.
+Achievement of an Intermediate Apprenticeship may allow progression on to an Advanced Apprenticeship.